Blaizzy/mlx-embeddings/docs/Acceptable-Formulae.md

 don’t want those things in Homebrew.
 Encourage upstream projects to build and support a `.app` that can be distributed by [homebrew/cask](https://github.com/Homebrew/homebrew-cask) (and used without it, too).

 ### Stuff that builds a GUI by default (but doesn't have to)
-Make it build a command-line tool or a library by default and, if the GUI is useful and would be widely used, add an option to build the GUI.
-Don't offer an option for multiple GUI backends, e.g. X11 is a bad user experience for GUIs on macOS.
+Make it build a command-line tool or a library by default and, if the GUI is useful and would be widely used, also build the GUI.
+But don't build X11/XQuartz GUIs as they are a bad user experience on macOS.

 ### Stuff that doesn't build with the latest, stable Xcode's Clang
 Clang is the default C/C++ compiler on macOS (and has been for a long time).
 Software that doesn't build with it hasn't been adequately ported to macOS.